surajneupane55/React-on-Rails-API-guide/index.md

 ```

-Wow..... that was great we got a list of Record with the use of token of jwt.
+Wow..... that was great.
+We got a list of Record with the use of token of JWT.

-Also we must get 401 Unauthorised with wrong jwt
+Also, we must get 401 Unauthorized with wrong JWT

 ```
 surajs-MacBook-Pro:react-app-challenge-api surajnew55$ curl -i https://boiling-scrubland-97450.herokuapp.com/records  -H "Authorization: BearereyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJleHAiOjE0OTc1MjIxNjksInN1YiI6Mn0.aI9tvpyS6DtyAC_yY-pjbN9_mKXSNXoksOc9aYXAcho"